 The Top of Alabama Regional Council of Governments (TARCOG) on the behalf of the Huntsville Area Transportation Study - MPO, assists the State of Alabama in the development and updating of the Human Services Coordinated Transportation Plan, to include the MPO Study Area.
-The purpose of this plan is to identify how to enhance access to transit services to persons with disabilities, the aged population, and individuals with low incomes through the coordination of existing and future transit services that are funded with FTA Section 5301 (Elderly Individuals and Individuals with Disabilities), Section 5316 (Job Access and Reverse Commute or JARC), and Section 5317 (New Freedom).
+The purpose of this plan is to identify how to enhance access to transit services to persons with disabilities, the aged population, and individuals with low incomes through the coordination of existing and future transit services that are funded with FTA Section 5310 (Elderly Individuals and Individuals with Disabilities), and any remaining funds from the expired Section 5316 (Job Access and Reverse Commute or JARC), and Section 5317 (New Freedom) program.
 TARCOG maintains a stakeholders list that is comprised of local and regional transit providers and advocates of public transit from the general public.
 This list is continually evolving as TARCOG staff becomes aware of interest in this program and the planning process.
 From time to time, the Human Services Coordinated Transportation Plan requires amendments, or granted projects or program allocations are voted on for addition to the Transportation Improvement Program.
 When this needs to occur, these actions are presented to the MPO committees.
 Prior to any of these actions, the document and/or amendments to the TIP will be available for public review and comment.
 Amendments to the document and proposed TIP amendments pertaining to the program's grant programs are discussed and voted on at MPO committee meetings.
 All meetings of the MPO committees are advertised via media release, legal ad, and/or other methods at least 2 weeks in advance of the MPO meeting.
 Non-committee members in attendance may participate in discussions pertaining to the document.
-Amendments to the document will be available at the City of Huntsville Planning Division office, Madison County Courthouse public information desk, City of Madison Mayor's office, Town of Triana Mayor's office, and Town of Owens Cross Roads Mayor's office.
+Amendments to the document will be available at the City of Huntsville Planning Division office and the Huntsville-Madison County Public Library Main Branch.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
 The plans will also be made available on the MPO's website.
 The public review for the draft and final Human Service Coordinated Transportation Plan is 2 weeks prior to a scheduled MPO meeting.
 Proposed TIP amendments pertaining to the Human Service Coordinated Transportation Plan's grant programs will be handled as a routine TIP amendment and advertised accordingly.